✦ ✦

 7.2 Impact on Promotion

-Students exceeding acceptable absence thresholds may:
+Students who exceed acceptable absence thresholds may:

 • Be placed on an Attendance Support Plan